nl231/edx-platform/docs/en_us/developers/source/process/core-committer.rst

   with a persuasive response.

-* **Nit(pick)** - A comment tagged with "Nitpick" indicates the reviewer has a petty criticism that is not critical to address, but considers important to share in the given context.
+* **Nit(pick)** - A comment tagged with "Nitpick" indicates the reviewer has a petty criticism that *may* not be critical to address, but considers important to share in the given context.
+Contributors should still seriously consider and weigh these nits and address them in the spirit of maintaining high quality code.

 * **FYI** - A comment tagged with "FYI" is a related side comment that may be informative, but with the intention of having no required immediate action.